GoogleCloudPlatform/solutions-workshops/grpc-xds-workshop/docs/verify-local-setup-go.md

-# Verify local development setup
+# Verify local development setup using Go

 Follow the instructions in this document to verify your local workstation setup prior to the workshop.